 If you're looking for a pet axolotl of your own, you might be overwhelmed by the vast varieties of shades they come in.
-There are currently 15 axolotl color variations.
+There are currently 15 axolotl color variations and morphs.
 Five of these are widely available, while many of the others are very rare or even illegal to purchase or trade in.
 Discover which you find the most attractive and which colors you may not want to consider.

 Leucistic, also referred to as "pink," is one of the most common color variations found in captive pet axolotls.
 In the wild, these axolotls are very rare, as they cannot camouflage well.
 Leucistics are a translucent shade that almost resembles a pale pink.
 Their gills are a dark pink color, and they have dark eyes.
 This morph is caused by a genetic mutation that interferes with pigment cells.